JocysCom/JsClasses/README.md

 ## Background

-I like coding with JavaScript in object oriented style.
+I like coding with JavaScript in object-oriented style.
 One day, I decided to make my JavaScript code to look like C# as much as possible.
 So I did the following:

 1. Started to use .NET coding standards on my JavaScripts.
 You can find them on MSDN - [.NET Framework: Guidelines for Names](http://msdn.microsoft.com/en-us/library/ms229002.aspx).
 2. Ported some useful classes and methods from .NET to JavaScript with the same class and property names.
 Some code parts were written from scratch, some parts were borrowed from the Internet and some parts were ported from C# directly.
 3. Started to use XML Comments inside JavaScript.
-They are not supported very well by Visual Studio sa C# but I hope that support will be better in the future.
+They are not supported very well by Visual Studio as C# but I hope that support will be better in the future.

 ## Documents